DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Empirical Study

 \subsection{Algorithms Considered}

-To the best of our knowledge, no other algorithm with theoretical guarantees has been proposed under the same problem setting, so we compare the empirical performance of our algorithm with some reasonable heuristics.
-In particular, we focus on the following three heuristic benchmarks: \begin{enumerate} \item \textbf{Greedy}: At the beginning, we pull each of $(1,1)$ and $(2,2)$ pairs $d$ times to enable initial estimation for $\hat{B}_{a}$ and $\hat{\beta}_{a,m}$.
-In all subsequent rounds we act greedily according to the following $Q$-function estimates:
+For both synthetic and STAR*D experiments, we will compare our algorithm with the following online benchmarks: { \begin{enumerate} \item $\epsilon$-Greedy: At the beginning, we pull each of $(a_1, a_2)$ pairs $d$ times to enable initial estimation for $\hat{\bb}_{a,m}$.
+In all subsequent rounds, with probability $1-\epsilon$ we act greedily according to the $\hat{Q}$ estimates, and with probability $\epsilon$ we pull the other arm to explore.
+Greedy is a special case with $\epsilon = 0$. \item LSVI-UCB: algorithm 1 in \cite{jin2019provably}, an upper-confidence-bound-based algorithm designed for linear MDPs.
+The tuning parameters are chosen as suggested in theorem $3.1$ therein. \end{enumerate} }